Presidents Day 2023 deals are here — shop these early deals on tech, furniture, apparel and more | CNN Underscored

 Save on mattresses, sheets, weighted blankets and more

-• Amerisleep: Take $450 any mattress; 30% off adjustable bed bundles; and 40% off upholstered bed frames with a mattress purchase.
+• Amerisleep: Take $450 off any mattress, 30% off adjustable bed bundles and 40% off upholstered bed frames with a mattress purchase.

 • Awara Sleep: Take $300 off any mattress with $499 worth of accessories included.